chanjonathan/cpsc304-project/README.md

 # project_e4u2b_i6z8h_o5f8l

+_Sample project was used for the db_tunnel.sh script_

-### How to run this in remote server
+### How to run project
 Install python requirements
 `pip install -r requirements.txt --no-deps`

 Add this to the end of your .bashrc `PATH=$PATH:/path/to/your/.local/bin`

+If running outside UBC network/remote server, then you have to create a database tunnel `sh backend/db_tunnel.sh`

 Then run using
 `uvicorn backend.main:app --reload`

-If running locally then its the same steps, but you might need to also run the DB tunnel if you're not connected to the UBC network first
-`sh backend/db_tunnel.sh`